celluloid-camp/espectateur/README.md

 If this fails, you most certainly got your PostgreSQL server configuration or your `.env` file wrong.

+### Semantic backend
+To install the semantic backend for having semantic annotation go to: https://github.com/celluloid-camp/espectateur and setup the project

 ### Running the app in development mode

 At the root of your repository, run